 Document and enforce MLOps: Developing and deploying AI is not without ethical risks.
 That is why having clear documentation and enforceable processes is important to having trustworthy and transparent AI.
-This is where MLOps—the set of automated pipelines, processes, and tools that streamline all steps of AI model construction—can help.
+This is where MLOps—the set of automated pipelines, processes and tools that streamline all steps of AI model construction—can help.
 After all, it is difficult to address ethical issues with a model unless you know how that model was built and operated.
-In fact, our survey found that documenting and enforcing MLOps makes organizations twice as likely to achieve goals and three times more likely to be prepared for AI risks.23 Organizations like the Internal Revenue Service (IRS) have discovered that scaling AI beyond the pilot stage across the agency requires adopting different and rigorous processes for creating and managing AI models.24
+In fact, our survey found that documenting and enforcing MLOps makes organisations twice as likely to achieve goals and three times more likely to be prepared for AI risks.23 Organisations like the Internal Revenue Service (IRS) have discovered that scaling AI beyond the pilot stage across the agency requires adopting different and rigorous processes for creating and managing AI models.24

-Organizations that invest in change management are 48% more likely to report that AI initiatives exceed expectations.
+Organisations that invest in change management are 48% more likely to report that AI initiatives exceed expectations.

 Build a diverse ecosystem: Every government agency does not need to solve every problem itself.
 From chatbots to speech-to-text, many solutions to technical problems already exist.
-Tapping into other entities that have existing technical solutions or solved organizational challenges can accelerate progress toward AI at scale.
-In fact, our survey found that continually cultivating a wide range of relationships with industry, academia, and other agencies dramatically improves the likelihood that an organization has what it needs to scale AI (figure 5).
+Tapping into other entities that have existing technical solutions or solved organisational challenges can accelerate progress toward AI at scale.
+In fact, our survey found that continually cultivating a wide range of relationships with industry, academia and other agencies dramatically improves the likelihood that an organisation has what it needs to scale AI (figure 5).
 As Eileen Vidrine, chief data officer at the US Air Force says: “It's really about working together, building collaborative, trusted partnerships.
-It needs to be part of the conversation at the beginning and through the whole life cycle about trying to optimize interoperability and avoiding what I would call ‘vendor lock’ as much as possible.”
+It needs to be part of the conversation at the beginning and through the whole life cycle about trying to optimise interoperability and avoiding what I would call ‘vendor lock’ as much as possible.”

 AI is the future.
 Government leaders clearly understand this.
 But getting to that future can be more difficult and more rewarding than it may seem at the start.
-Taking a realistic view of the challenges inherent in developing AI at scale can help government develop the right capabilities, the right strategies, and the right governance to make sure that the AI of the future serves the citizens of the future.
+Taking a realistic view of the challenges inherent in developing AI at scale can help government develop the right capabilities, the right strategies and the right governance to make sure that the AI of the future serves the citizens of the future.